t3r6/pkdocs/docs/guides/mapping/blender-mpk-plugins.md

     !!!
 Note
         Additional tips:

-        Make sure `o.Scalse` is not set in your CLevel file.
-Default Painkiller `o.Scalse = 0.3`.
-You can modify map scalling not only in Blender but also inside Painkiller by playing with `o.Scalse` and regenerating the MOPPCode.
+        Make sure `o.Scale` is not set in your CLevel file.
+Default Painkiller `o.Scale = 0.3`.
+You can modify map scalling not only in Blender but also inside Painkiller by playing with `o.Scale` and regenerating the MOPPCode.
 It's for rare cases and I'd stick to the Blender map scale only.

         `o.Overbright = true` is only for maps with dark lightmaps.